DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/payins-overview.md

 deprecated: false
 hidden: false
 metadata:
-  title: Cómo funcionan | ProntoPaga Docs
+  title: Cómo funcionan los payins | ProntoPaga Docs
   description: >-
     A “pay in” is a transaction to deposit funds into a financial account for the purchase or payment of a product or service.
 ProntoPaga offers several